tableau/server-client-python/contributing.md

 causing pain from our users.
 The short of it is, purple tags are ones that anyone can add to an issue:

-* **Critical** - This means that you won't be able to use the library until the issues has been resolved.
-If an issue is already labeled as critical, but you want to show your support for it, add +1 comment to the issue.
+* **Critical** - This means that you won't be able to use the library until the issues have been resolved.
+If an issue is already labeled as critical, but you want to show your support for it, add a +1 comment to the issue.
 This helps us know what issues are really impacting our users.
 * **Nice To Have** - This means that the issue doesn't block your usage of the library, but would make your life easier.
-Like with critical, if the issue is already tagged with this, but you want to show your support, add +1 comment to the issue.
+Like with critical, if the issue is already tagged with this, but you want to show your support, add a +1 comment to the issue.

 ## Fixes, Implementations, and Documentation